pedro092692/inventory-online-app/packages/backend/readme.md

 📥 Request Body (`application/json`)
 - ***sellerId*** type: Integer, ***required*** -> ID number of seller

-throw an 404 error if seller if not found. return ***status 204*** with a empty object
+throw an 404 error if seller is not found. return ***status 204*** with a empty object

 # 💳 Payment-methods